LeoEgidi/pivmet/paper/paper.md

 # Example 2: consensus clustering

 As widely known, one of the drawbacks of the $k$-means algorithm is represented by its inefficiency in distinguishing between groups of unbalanced sizes.
+The recent literature on clustering methods has explored some approaches to combine several partitions via a consensus clustering, which may improve the solution obtained from a single run of a clustering algorithm.
-For these reasons, the clustering scientific literature claims that a better robust clustering solution is usually obtained if more partitions are obtained, in such a way the final partition works as a sort of *consensus*.
-We perform here a consensus clustering technique based on single $k$-means configurations, where each of these has been obtained through a careful initial pivotal seeding.
+Here, we consider a consensus clustering technique based on $k$-means and pivotal methods used for a careful initial pivotal seeding.

 For illustration purposes, we simulate three bivariate Gaussian distributions with 20, 100 and 500 observations, respectively---see \autoref{fig:example3}.
-The plots with titles 'piv KMeans' refer to the pivotal criteria `MUS`, (i) or `maxsumint`, (ii) or `maxsumdiff`, where the labels 1, 2, and 4 follow the order used in the `R` function; moreover, we consider Partitioning Around Medoids (PAM) method via the `pam` function of the `cluster` package and agglomerative hierarchical clustering (agnes), with average, single, and complete linkage.
-The partitions from the classical $k$-means are obtained using multiple random seeds.
+The plots with titles 'piv KMeans' refer to the pivotal criteria `MUS` (`piv_KMeans[1]`),  `maxsumint` (`piv_KMeans[2]`), and `maxsumdiff` (`piv_KMeans[4]`); moreover, we consider Partitioning Around Medoids (PAM) method via the `pam` function of the `cluster` package and agglomerative hierarchical clustering (agnes), with average, single, and complete linkage.
 Group centers and pivots are marked via asterisks and triangles symbols, respectively.
-As we may notice, pivotal $k$-means methods are able to  satisfactorily detect the true data partition.
+As can be seen, pivotal $k$-means methods are able to  satisfactorily detect the true data partition and outperform the alternative approaches in most of the cases.
 Here below we include the relevant `R` code.

 ```
 # required packages
-library(mclust)
-library(cluster)
 library(mvtnorm)

 # simulate data